-When a large truck or commercial vehicle collides with a smaller car, the speed and impact can be disastrous.
-If you are hurt, it is always best to seek out knowledgable legal representation.
+When a large commercial truck or passenger vehicle collides with another car, the speed and impact can be disastrous.
+If you are hurt, it is always best to seek out knowledgeable legal representation.

 According to the National Highway Traffic Safety Administration (NHTSA), a head-on collision is one in which the front end of one vehicle hits the front end of another vehicle while the two vehicles are traveling in opposite directions.
 Head-on crashes usually happen in one of two ways–when a vehicle crosses the centerline or median (referred to as crossover) or when a motorist travels the wrong way in a lane.

 If you or a loved one was involved in a head-on collision with another vehicle, you likely have significant medical bills, lost wages, and other devastating losses.
-Our experienced Houston truck accident lawyers can help you recover compensation for those damages.
-Contact The Krist Law Firm, P.C. today at to find out how we can help.
+Our experienced Houston motor vehicle accident lawyers can help you recover compensation for those damages.
+Contact The Krist Law Firm, P.C. today at 281-283-8500 to find out how we can help.

 Head-on collisions are generally more severe than other types of crashes.
 In fact, head-on collisions are the most likely to result in fatalities and were responsible for 54 percent of passenger vehicle occupant fatalities in 2015, according to the Insurance Institute for Highway Safety (IIHS).